Spanish National Liberation Front

-Spanish National Liberation Front (Frente Español de Liberación Nacional), better known by its acronym FELN, was a Spanish Republican antifascist opposition group based in Belgium and France active between 1963 and 1970.
+Spanish National Liberation Front (Frente Español de Liberación Nacional), better known by its acronym FELN, was a Spanish Republican anti-Francoist opposition group based in Belgium and France active between 1963 and 1970.
 Its founder was Julio Álvarez del Vayo.

 History

 The FELN was founded in February 1964 after the Communist Party of Spain (PCE) abandoned the armed struggle under the leadership of Santiago Carrillo, which resulted in the waning of the activity of the Spanish Maquis.
 The new group was led by Julio Álvarez del Vayo and other communists who were disappointed by the PCE's shift in policy and who wanted to keep the armed struggle going against Francoist rule.
 Its main points were two: